 The US Midwest is home to the so-called “corn belt”, where most of the US corn and soybean production comes from.

 The map below show us the crop cover minus all agricultural areas that could be affected by temperatures of 38°C and above under a 4°C rise in GMST.

 The US has been experiencing a megadrought for the past 20 years, and the average annual losses are estimated in the range of $10 to $14 billion USD.
 These droughts generally do not hamper production in the corn belt, but the heat spikes modelled here threaten the area with widespread crop failure.

-Additionally, extremely high variability in maximum temperatures is predicted over the entire corn belt.
+Additionally, high variability in temperature extremes is predicted over the entire corn belt.
 Despite the means and infrastructure for mitigation in the US, this will make it difficult to implement in a timely manner.

 The model showcased here gives us a glimpse into the more extreme, but entirely possible consequences that could arise from 4°C of global warming.
-Unexpected heat spikes could wreak havoc to crops around the world, and even anticipated occurrences may be too drastic to mitigate.
+If left unchecked climate change could bring about conditions that could jeopardise our food security, whether or not we expect them.